hgourvest/node-firebird/README.md

-# Pure JavaScript and Asynchronous Firebird client for Node.js.
+# Pure JavaScript and Async Firebird client for Node.js.

 __New version v0.2.0 supports:__